Complete Guide to Buying the Best Industrial Air Compressor

 Types of Air Compressors

-The most prevalent type of air compressor relies on positive displacement mechanisms to generate pressure.
-Two commonly used variations are reciprocating piston air compressors and rotary screw air compressors.
+The most prevalent types of industrial compressors rely on positive displacement mechanisms to generate pressure.
+Two commonly used variations in industrial settings are the reciprocating air compressor (piston style) and the rotary screw air compressor.
+These compressors both produce compressed air using positive displacement, but each type uses a different compression process.
+Other types of compressors include rotary vane and centrifugal compressors.

 Reciprocating Compressor